bahrus/xtal-element/README.md

 },
 ```

-We can replace this.count-- / this.count++ with a more powerful method of our class CounterDo, capable of so much more:
+We can replace this.count-- / this.count++ with a more powerful method, defined in our class CounterDo, capable of so much more:

 ```JavaScript
 changeCount(delta: number){